Kevin Harris (politician): Background

 Harris graduated from St. Benedict's Preparatory School in 1999, and served in the United States Navy until 2009.
 He later graduated from Washington Bible College with a Bachelor of Arts degree in general studies in 2011, and Walden University with a Master of Science degree in leadership development in 2014.
 Since 2011, he has worked at Fort Meade.

 In 2018, Harris ran for the Prince George's County Council in District 9, seeking to succeed councilmember Mel Franklin, who was running for the at-large seat on the council.
 He came in third-to-last-place in the Democratic primary, receiving only 4.8 percent of the vote.

 In 2022, Harris ran for the Maryland House of Delegates in District 27A, challenging incumbent Susie Proctor.
 Harris defeated Proctor in the Democratic primary with 55.9 percent of the vote.
 He was unopposed in the general election.

 In the legislature

 Harris was sworn into the Maryland House of Delegates on January 11, 2023.
 He is a member of the House Appropriations Committee.

+In October 2025, after Governor Wes Moore named state senator Michael Jackson as the secretary of Maryland State Police, Harris announced that he would seek appointment to the Maryland Senate to fill the remainder of Jackson's term.

 Personal life

+Harris is a regional protocol director for the Full Gospel Baptist Church Fellowship.